ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 correlations between the individual DVs and the linear combination of DVs that maximises the treatment differences.

+For determining statistical significance, we will focus on Pillai's V if the homogeneity of covariance matrices assumption seems tenable (Field, Miles, Field, 2012).
+Else, we will look at Hotelling's trace.
+Regardless of the chosen criterion, we will report both of the above, as well as Wilks' lambda and Roy's largest root.

-In case of a statistically significant Wilks' lambda (or other appropriate omnibus test statistic), and if a particular DV is found to be important to the main effect, we will proceed with conducting a planned contrasts analysis.
+In case of a significant test statistic and if a particular DV is found to be important to the main effect, we will proceed with conducting a planned contrasts analysis.
 We aim to compare the two test groups with the rereading group.
 Further, we plan to compare the two test groups with each other.
 In the latter